Diane Richardson: American University

 Following her success at Riverdale Baptist, she was hired as an assistant coach at American University.

 Maryland

 Richardson was hired as an assistant at Maryland in 2007 replacing Joanna Bernabei.

 Return to Riverdale Baptist

 Richardson returned to Riverdale Baptist as head coach in 2009 until 2012.

 George Washington

 In 2012, she was hired as an assistant coach at George Washington who went from 11 wins to 29 in just four years due to her coaching and made the NCAA Tournament in 2015 and 2016.

 West Virginia

 In 2016, Richardson was hired as an assistant coach at West Virginia Mountaineers.

 Towson

 In 2017 she was named the Head Coach of Towson Tigers women's basketball team.
-Her 2018-19 season began with hiring of six new recruits.
-In the 2018-19 season, Richardson coached the Tigers to the first-ever CAA Championship title and the program's first appearance in the NCAA Tournament.
+Her 2018–19 season began with signing of six new recruits.
+In the 2018–19 season, Richardson coached the Tigers to the first-ever CAA Championship title and the program's first appearance in the NCAA Tournament.
 She was named CAA and ECAC Coach of the Year.